meteor/meteor/Development.md

     $ /path/to/meteor-checkout/meteor run
     ```

+    > _Tip:_ Consider making an easy-to-run alias for frequent use:
+    >
+    >     alias mymeteor=/path/to-meteor-checkout/meteor
+    >
+    > This allows the use of `mymeteor` in place of `meteor`.
+To persist this
+    > across shell logouts, simply add it to `~/.bashrc` or `.zshrc`.

+## Notes when running from a checkout

+The following are some distict differences you must pay attention to when running Meteor from a checkout:

-    > _Note:_ When running from a `git` checkout, you cannot pin apps to specific
-    > Meteor releases or change the release using `--release`.
+  * You cannot pin apps to specific Meteor releases or change the release using `--release`.

 ## Additional documentation